 1. Please pray with me.
-May the words of my mouth and the meditation of our hearts be pleasing in Your sight, O Lord, our Rock and our Redeemer.
+May the words of my mouth and the meditation of our hearts be pleasing in Your sight, O Lord, our Rock, and our Redeemer.
 Amen.
-The message from God’s Word today as we continue our sermon series on a Christian Response to World Religions is taken from Genesis 3:5-6 (read the text).
-The message is entitled, “A Christian Response to New Age,” dear brothers and sisters in Christ.
+The message from God’s Word today as we continue our Stewardship Emphasis, “Bringing out the Best,” is taken from Matthew 25:14-30 (READ TEXT), it’s entitled, “Talents—The Joy of Investing Yourself.”
+Dear brothers and sisters in Christ.

 2. Things aren’t always what they seem—including Jesus’ parables, or stories.
 What’s the point of the story of the talents?
 The easy answer is that Jesus wants us to use what’s precious for his work.
 That’s probably why the word talent has moved from describing precious money in New Testament Greek to describing precious abilities in American English.
 But there’s also a deeper meaning to this parable.
 A talent was the largest measure of money in Jesus’ day and equaled the total wages of an ordinary person from between 15 to 38 years.
 Yet two of the servants went out and risked that money by making investments.
 What if they had lost the money?
 What would their boss have said then?

 3. But it’s the last servant, the one who does nothing with his boss’s money, who gets punished.
 Often you and I are most like that person.
 We may not take risks for God with our abilities, because we are afraid, first of all, that we may fail.
 The condemned servant says in v 25, “I was afraid and went out and hid your talent in the ground.
 See, here is what belongs to you.”
 By burying the money, the servant thought it was at least safe.
 But he was disobeying his boss.
 The servant had been given the talent to use it.